 About Henry Duncan Grants

-Henry Duncan Grants are Corra’s general grant-making programme which supports grassroots charities operating in Scotland.
+Henry Duncan Grants support grassroots charities operating in Scotland.
 The programme is named after the Rev. Henry Duncan who had a driving concern for the under-privileged and whose vision and compassion led to the founding of the worldwide savings bank movement.
 As the organisation was originally formed by the Trustee Savings Bank, it was fitting that we named our grant programme after this great man.

 This year, as part of our strategy to be the best grantmaker we can be, Corra Foundation is undertaking a review of Henry Duncan Grants criteria and processes.
-To allow us the time to focus on the review, we will complete our 2019 Henry Duncan Grants programme by June this year, so the final closing date for applications was 4th March, for Trustee consideration in June 2019.
+To allow us the time to focus on the review, we will complete our 2019 Henry Duncan Grants programme by June, so the final closing date for applications was 4th March, for Trustee consideration in June 2019.

 This means that we are unable to accept any further applications to our Henry Duncan Grants programme until we have completed the review.
 We anticipate completing the review by the end of 2019 and being open again for applications in 2020.